Guide "Aged-Out" Foster Care Teens to Become Productive Adults

-Approximately 285,000 foster care teens "age-out" of the foster care system or become emancipated each year.
+Approximately 26,000 foster care teens "age-out" of the foster care system each year.
 Once they leave the system, their state and foster families are no longer required to give them assistance.
 They are left to fend for themselves.

 Unfortunately, many foster care teens don't have the support and life skills necessary to live on their own.
-Foster care studies show that 25 percent of "aged-out" foster kids must earn a living without a high school diploma or GED.
-At least 20 percent of have been homeless and fewer than 20 percent are able to support themselves.
-Nearly a quarter of former foster care children are incarcerated within two years of their emancipation.
+Foster care studies show that 40 to 63 percent of "aged-out" foster kids have not earned a high school diploma or GED.
+A three-state survey showed that by age 24, more than a third of aged-out foster kids had been homeless for at least 30 days and more than half of them were not working.
+In addition, nearly 60 percent of the men had been convicted of a crime.
 Because they lack the support systems most young adults take for granted, aged-out foster care teens are at high risk for substance abuse, domestic violence, and poverty.

 With just a few hours of your time, you can help foster care teens successfully enter the adult world.

 I Did This!